efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 **Output**: much smaller subsequence of scenes containing most important events in the story; video summary by merging the respective videos for the selected scenes.

 <p align="center">
-<video controls="" height="200" ><source src="$https://s3.eu-west-2.amazonaws.com/csivideosummaries/SUMMER/csi_final.webm" type="video/mp4" /> Your browser does not support the video tag.</video>
+<video controls="" height="200" ><source src="https://s3.eu-west-2.amazonaws.com/csivideosummaries/SUMMER/csi_final.webm" type="video/mp4" /> Your browser does not support the video tag.</video>
 </p>

 ## General summarization algorithms

-Previous work on automatic summarization is mostly focus on news summarization.
+Previous work on automatic summarization is mostly focused on news summarization.
 When summarizing news articles, models can explicitly or implicitly take into advantage their simple structure: first few sentences reveal topic and key information; further details follow.
 In this domain, there are two popular extractive summarization models:

-**Unsupervised summarization: _TextRank_**
+**Unsupervised as a graph**

 _TextRank_[1] is a well-known unsupervised summarization algorithm.
 For _TextRank_, we create a fully-connected graph $G=(V,E)$, where $V$ is the set of nodes and $E$ is the set of edges.
 In our case, $V$ is the set of scenes contained in the screenplay and $E$ is the set of interactions between scenes, i.e., the semantic similarity between any two scenes.
 In a recent extension of _TextRank_[2], a directed neural version was proposed.
 The new version considers neural representations as node features in $G$ and directed edges $E$.
 In the directed neural $G$, we compute the centrality of each scene, i.e., how connected the scene is with the rest of the graph, as follows:
 <p align="center">